Cult image: Buddhism

 Very early Buddhism avoided representations of the Buddha, who was represented by symbols or an empty space.
 Before altars became common, Buddhists would face either a Buddhist symbol or an area carved into the wall when praying or paying homage.
 Large images of the Historical Buddha, and other buddhas and bodhisattvas later became important in many schools of Buddhist art, and have mostly remained so.
 The attitude of the devotee towards the image is highly complicated and variable in Buddhism, depending on the particular tradition, and the degree of training in Buddhist thought of the individual.

 The dharma wheel is an image that used for worship in Buddhism.
 The Dharma represents and symbolizes all of the teachings of the Buddha.
 The Dharma is a wheel or circle, that maintains different qualities that are meant to be essential to the Buddhist religion.
 Typically, the wheel shows the eight step path that Buddhists follow to reach Nirvana.
 The symbol is a wheel in order to show the flow of life: Buddhists believe in reincarnation, so life moves in a circle and does not end in death.

-The build of the idol depends on the school of Buddhism that you belong to.
+The build of the cult image depends on the school of Buddhism that the worshiper belongs to.

 Buddhist idols that originate from Theravada Buddhism are commonly slim, and majestic.

 Buddhist idols that originate from Mahayana Buddhism are usually thicker, with a more dignified and nonchalant face.